tmolteno/3d/prop/README.md

 ##  Using OpenSCAD to generate a propeller

 OpenSCAD imports the blade STL and generates a prop.
-The file pyprop.scad generates a three bladed prop (the one shown above).

 ## TODO

 * Optimize foils for angle of attack and shape.
-* Allow JSON input of optimization criterion (like free space, torque, RPM and power)

 # Creating Props using JavaProp, FreeCAD and OpenSCAD.